 Multiple sclerosis (MS) is a progressive disease that destroys the protective coating around nerves in your body and brain.
 It leads to difficulty with speech, movement, and other functions.
 Over time, MS can be life-altering.
-More than 400,000 Americans have this condition.
+Around 1,000,000 Americans have this condition.

 MS has no cure.
 However, treatments can help make symptoms less severe and improve quality of life.